ingonyama-zk/icicle/docs/docs/icicle/primitives/keccak.md

 build_keccak256_merkle_tree(leaves_slice, digests_slice, height, input_block_len, &config).unwrap();
 ```

 In the example above, a binary tree of height 22 is being built.
-Each leave is considered to be a 136 bytes long array.
+Each leaf is considered to be a 136 byte long array.
 The leaves and digests are aligned in a flat array.
 You can also use keccak512 in `build_keccak512_merkle_tree` function.